ruian/Bintje/README.md

     ```php
     Ruian\Benchmark\Bintje->log($path)
-    //Write your bench result into a file called bintje.log with the path you referer
+    //Write your bench result into a file called bintje.log with the path you referrer
     //@return void
     ```